Maluma: 2014–2018: Pretty Boy, Dirty Boy and F.A.M.E.

-Maluma's song "Marinero" is similar to GOT7's song "Thank You".
 In 2014, he released the music videos for the singles "La Curiosidad", "Carnaval" and "Addicted".
 He also collaborated with singer Elvis Crespo, on the theme song "Olé Brazil" recorded for the 2014 FIFA World Cup.
 On 16 July 2014, Maluma appeared at the 2014 Premios Juventud, where he performed "La Temperatura".
 That same month, the singer was confirmed as a judge/coach on Caracol Television's The Voice Kids, alongside Fanny Lu and Andrés Cepeda.
 In August, he made his debut as a host at the inaugural awards Kids' Choice Awards Colombia of 2014.

 In early 2015, Maluma released the mixtape PB.DB The Mixtape, a compilation of various singles.
 His second album Pretty Boy, Dirty Boy was released in late 2015, containing elements of reggaeton, pop and urban music.
 The singles "Borró Cassette", "El Perdedor" and "Sin Contrato" entered the top 10 on Billboard Hot Latin Songs.

 In April of that year he performed at the newly named Riccardo Silva Stadium for the inaugural match of the new NASL soccer team The Miami FC.
 He then embarked on The Pretty Boy, Dirty Boy World Tour in May 2016.

 In 2017, his hit single "Felices los 4" became his fifth top 5 on the Hot Latin Songs chart, followed by "Corazón", which also reached the top 5 on the chart.
 The music videos for both singles have over 1 billion views on YouTube.
 He also released the short film X, which featured his songs "GPS" featuring French Montana, "Vitamina" featuring Arcángel and "23".

 Maluma recorded the Spanish version of "Colors", one of the theme songs of the 2018 FIFA World Cup, and performed in English by Jason Derulo.
 Maluma returned to the Riccardo Silva Stadium in Miami to record the video, one of a growing number of artists using the city to shoot music videos.
 Maluma's third studio album F.A.M.E. was released on 18 May 2018.
 In an interview he expressed its name means "Faith, Alma [Soul in Spanish], Music & Essence".
 He worked with producers Jay Cash, Vinylz and collaborators Daddy Yankee, Prince Royce and Jason Derulo on the album.
 He performed "Felices los 4" at the 2018 MTV Video Music Awards.
 With "Mala Mia", he topped the Latin Airplay, Latin Pop Songs and Latin Rhythm Airplay charts for the second time in the year, following "Clandestino".